jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But, as time passed, an increasing back log of mistakes gave inquisitive minds reason to ask questions.
 This especially happened in the Renaissance, when ancient thinkers were re-introduced into Italy, France, and other parts of Europe wanting to use the Socratic method to leave their relative backwardness in the Middle Ages behind them.

-In this environment, Nicholas Copernicus (1473-1543) offered a new solution.
-Perhaps the Earth was just another planet revolving around the Sun.
+In this environment, Nicholas Copernicus (1473-1543) offered a weird idea.
+Perhaps the Earth was just another planet, and all planets revolved around the Sun.
 He was actually inspired by the work of Aristarchus of Samos, an ancient Greek who developed a Sun centric astronomy 2000 years prior.

 Copernicus worked on his radical idea for 40 years.
 So reluctant was he to release his work, he only saw the published book on his death bed.
 Even so, "On the Revolution of Heavenly Spheres" caused such a stir it's why we think "revolution" means political turmoil.

 Thereby one of the pillars of Aristotle Ptolemy system began to fall.
 Copernicus had proposed more than an idea.
 His book gave permission to question problems.
 Gone was the automatic reliance on settling disputes or explaining observations by relying on authority's of the past, in church, hierarchy, or thinkers like Aristotle.

-Because of Copernicus, each person had to reconcile their beliefs with their observations in the real world.
+Because of Copernicus, each person could decide for themselves, and thus had reconcile their beliefs with their observations in the real world.
 This was especially needed because with Johannes Gutenberg's moveable type printing press (1450) book publishing was dramatically sped up.
 Now many people's ideas and observations, in astronomy and physics, but also in medicine, chemistry, and other fields too, were spreading far and wide.

 The riddle was up against a deluge of thoughts, ideas, and observations.

-One of the biggest challenges was Tycho Brahe (1546-1601).
-He was an astronomer who invented a way to keep remarkable accurate astronomical observations.
-His astronomy tried to combine Ptolemy with Copernicus with no success.
+One of the biggest challenges was raised by Tycho Brahe (1546-1601).
+He was an astronomer working before the telescope who invented a way to keep remarkable accurate astronomical observations.
+His tried to combine Ptolemy with Copernicus with no success.

 His assistant Johannes Kepler (1571-1630) knew better.
-With his great mathematical mind, he analyzed Tycho's data he realized that the planets orbited the Sun not in perfect circles, but in ovals called ellipses.
+With his great mathematical mind, he analyzed Tycho's data and realized that the planets orbited the Sun not in perfect circles, but in ovals called ellipses.
 He thus derived what became Kepler's laws of planetary motion.

-And, they worked!
+And, these laws worked!

-Thereafter, the second pillar of the riddle was gone, celestial objects did not move in perfect circles.
-Once Copernicus Sun-centric model astronomy was modified to move in elliptical orbits, its predictions of our astronomy, math, and stellar observations were perfectly in sync.
+Celestial objects did not move in perfect circles.
+Thereafter, the second pillar of the riddle was gone.
+Once Copernicus Sun-centric model astronomy was modified to move in elliptical orbits, our astronomical predictions and stellar observations were perfectly in sync.

 But no one knew why yet.
-Meaning we could observe the natural laws but didn't understand what force drove them.
+Meaning we could observe and predict the natural laws but didn't understand what force drove them.

 Whilst people battled it out over publications and conferences, there was much progress being made using all these improvements.
 For one, in 1582 the Julian calendar was updated into the Gregorian calender we used today, and that is accurate for the next 4,000 years.

 Galileo (1564-1642) also made a monumental contribution by inventing the telescope.
 He pointed it up at space and saw for himself the planets had moons, Venus had phases, neither of which would be possible if the Earth was the center of the Universe.
-Since seeing is believing it slowly became it easier for people to accept the idea.
+Since seeing is believing the telescopes increasingly powerful viewport into the cosmos made it became it easier for people to investigate and accept new ideas.

-Still, without knowing why the heavens moved, the question was still up for debate.
+Still, without knowing why the heavens moved, our questions would never have a natural foundation, leaving us to clash in endless debates.
 Gladly, the question was decided so convincingly that it would start the Science Age.

 Because Isaac Newton (1643-1727) came along.
-Among many other achievements, he invented new math called calculus to explain Kepler's laws.
-Newton showed something called universal gravitation moved the planets as well as falling apples on Earth.
+Among many other landmark achievements, he invented a new math called calculus to explain Kepler's laws.
+Newton could now show how something called universal gravitation moved the planets as well as falling apples on Earth.
 Meaning the physics of the "the heavens" and Earth in fact have the same natural laws.

-The final piece of the riddle had fallen.
+The final piece of the riddle Aristotle Ptolemy system present to us had fallen.
 Thus, Newton was able to write the laws of motion:

 1. A body remains at rest, or in motion at a constant speed in a straight line, unless it is acted upon by a force.
 2. At any instant of time, the net force on a body is equal to the body's acceleration multiplied by its mass or, equivalently, the rate at which the body's momentum is changing with time.
 3. If two bodies exert forces on each other, these forces have the same magnitude but opposite directions.

 Of course the math behind all these statement fills volumes.
-Yet, for our purpose, the evolutionary jumps needed for spaceflight navigation orbital dynamics were completed.
-Of course the technological jumps needed to build the space ships not to mention the calculators and computers needed complete the daunting calculations, took centuries.
-Regardless, the space navigators in the Moon race used Newton's math and not much else.

-Newton required no occasional updates, rationalizations, or inconvenient truths.
+Yet, for our purpose, the evolutionary jumps needed for to create the orbital dynamics needed for spaceflight navigation were completed.

+We still needed to complete much work.
+The technological jumps needed to build the space ships not to mention the calculators and computers needed complete the daunting calculations, took centuries.
+Regardless, the space navigators in the Moon race used Newton's math and not much else because uncovering natural laws requires no occasional updates, rationalizations, or inconvenient truths.

 That is the power of scientific understanding.
-It's the answer, and thus repeatable across time and space, and so survives like mythological stories and philosophical understanding do not.
+Since it's natural it's repeatable across time and space and only gets more accurate with time in a way mythological stories and philosophical understanding cannot not.
 That's why NASA is often apt to say "we put Isaac Newton in the driver's seat".

 Using Newton as the examples, the Science Age proceeded to unlock many more rules of the game.
+Medicine, anatomy, and so many other fields advanced by leaps in bounds because of scientific instruments and thinking.

-Regardless, science is not the sole destination in the game of life.
+Regardless, despite all its power, science is not the lone destination in the game of life.

 This is for the same reason lifeforms largely do not compete but cooperate.
-The three modes of human understanding that the took Polynesians to distant islands, Roman cargo ships to Mediterranean ports, and spaceships throughout the solar system, are each co-dependant in any healthy technological ecosystem.
+The three modes of human understanding that the took Polynesians to distant islands, Roman cargo ships to Mediterranean ports, and spaceships throughout the solar system, are co-dependant.
+For a healthy technological ecosystem to form they must co-exist.

 We can showcase this best when looking at the perilous manned space missions to the Moon.